12 Things That May Be Impacting Your Thyroid, According To A Functional Medicine Expert

 2. Low vitamin A

 What to do: True vitamin A, called retinol, is only found in animal products like fish, shellfish, fermented cod liver oil, liver, and butterfat from grass-fed cows.
 Plant carotenes, a precursor to vitamin A, are found in sweet potatoes and carrots, but the conversion rate to the usable retinol is very weak.
-In fact, research suggests that just 3% of beta-carotene gets converted in a healthy adult.
+In fact, research suggests that just 3% of beta-carotene gets converted3 in a healthy adult.
 So, be sure to eat some of these animal-based sources, if possible.

 3. Low selenium